solaris-games/solaris-command/docs/game-design-document.md

 > **Scenario: The Race**
 > **Player A** (Frigates, High MP) and **Player B** (Destroyers, Low MP) both race for a neutral planet.
 > * **The Plan:** Player A plots a direct course.
-Player B is closer but slower.
+Player B is closer but has less MP.
 > * **The Result:** Player B arrives first.
 Their Destroyers exert **Zone of Control**.
-When Player A arrives 2 hours later, they enter the ZOC and are forced to stop immediately, unable to bypass the enemy fleet.
+When Player A arrives 2 hours later, they enter the ZOC and run out of MP, unable to bypass the enemy fleet.

 ---